gobbyo/kinetic-display/docs/userguide/orientation.md

 ### Display Modes and Scheduler Actions

-The Kinetic Display can be customized to show different information at scheduled times.
+The Kinetic Display can be customized to show different information at scheduled times, see the user guide on [Schedule Creation and Management](schedule.md) for details.
 The scheduler determines which of the following modes is active:

 1. **Local Time** (12 or 24 hour): Both colons extended.
 Shows the current time.
     ![Time Mode](../img/user-guide-orientation/orientation-1b.webp)